Hardware

 2. Address dependent data scrambling

-The address randomisation is implemented by XORing the CPU address with the contents of the ADDR_RAM_ASLR register in the TK1 core.
+The address randomisation is implemented by XORing the CPU address with the contents of TK1_MMIO_TK1_RAM_ADDR_RAND.
 The result is used as the RAM address.
 This is set up by the firmware as part of loading the TKey device app.
 The addresses will be transparent to the device app and developers don’t have to do anything to use it.

 For more information about this, please see the Tillitis Key system description (in the tillitis-key1 repository).

-Note that this is not ASLR in the sense of randomising offsets to the stack or well-known functions.
-This is address randomisation as seen from outside of the running process.
+Note that this is not randomising offsets to the stack or well-known functions.
+This is address randomisation as seen from outside of the running process, meant to slow down a hardware attack.

 RAM Scrambler #

-The data scrambling is implemented by XORing the data written to the RAM with the contents of the ADDR_RAM_SCRAMBLE register in the TK1 core as well as XORing with the CPU address.
+The data scrambling is implemented by XORing the data written to the RAM with the contents of TK1_MMIO_TK1_RAM_SCRAMBLE as well as XORing with the CPU address.
 This means that the same data written to two different addresses will be scrambled differently.
 The same pair or XOR operations is also performed on the data read out from the RAM.

 The data scrambling is set up by the firmware as part of loading the TKey device app.
 The scrambling will be transparent to the app and developers don’t have to do anything to use it.